Inside the Star

 The deeper they went, the more the Ledger's field songs faded behind them.
 The star's interior became less social, more elemental.
 Here, patterns didn't cluster into cities.
 They clung in small groups, traveling in silence, listening to the neutrino whisper from the core like sailors listening to a distant, approaching storm.

-They met others going outward—kin-bundles already formed, tight swarms of selves braided together so they could survive the coming shock.
-The bundles brushed past ZiggyBoot and Lira of Loop with disciplined calm.
+They met others going outward—kin bundles already formed, tight swarms of selves braided together so they could survive the coming shock.
+The bundles brushed past Ziggaboot and Lira of Loop with disciplined calm.

 May your Release be clean, the bundles sang.